Staff and Board

 In his free time, Clint still loves spending time outdoors camping, rock climbing, and adventuring with his pups.
 At home, Clint spends his free time cooking and binge reading non-fiction books.
 He loves music of all sorts and has recently taken on learning the banjo.

-About joining the IDEA school Clint says “I am so excited to be a part of a community of learners and teachers that truly centers the experience of the students.
+Clint is also in his third year at IDEA.
+“I am so excited to be a part of a community of learners and teachers that truly centers the experience of the students.
 The inclusiveness, the empathy, and the care that goes into this school really inspires me to be my best self and has made me fall even more in love with the Tucson community.”

 Dalziel is a Southwest native originally from Yuma, Arizona.
 He came to Tucson in 2006 and was captivated by the rich Sonoran Desert that thrives in this region.
 He attended the University of Arizona where he graduated with a Bachelor of Science in biology with a minor in chemistry.

-Before joining IDEA School, Dalziel worked as a tutor both in private and public school settings, working with a broad age range of students who were struggling and facilitating learning mostly around mathematics.
-At IDEA, Dalziel has developed his skills and expertise as the Upper Elementary co-collaborator, focusing on math, inquiry, and social-emotional learning, as well as movement and music.
+Dalziel began teaching at IDEA School in 2017.
+Before joining IDEA, Dalziel worked as a tutor both in private and public school settings, working with a broad age range of students who were struggling and facilitating learning mostly around mathematics.
+At IDEA, Dalziel has developed his skills and expertise as a co-collaborator for all age groups, focusing on music, inquiry, and social-emotional learning, as well as movement, Spanish, and collaborative play.

 Prior to becoming a classroom teacher, Dalziel worked with local and naturalized plants of the Southwest.
 In 2010 he completed the Sonoran Herbalist Apprenticeship program, which centered on learning how to work with local plants as medicine and food.
 He also worked as a gardener at the Tucson Botanical Gardens for a couple of years and lived on a local CSA farm learning organic and sustainable farming practices.

 Dalziel loves movement and martial arts.
-Growing up amongst siblings and older cousins was a never-ending wrestling match, and in his later teens, he got some guidance from his first martial arts teacher, with whom he studied Karate.
 Upon coming to Tucson, he quickly found his place within the local Capoeira scene and a local Wing Chun Kung Fu school.
 Dalziel is also no stranger to expressing himself through dance and song.
 He enjoys spending time singing, playing guitar, dancing, and practicing Capoeira.

 Sara Johnson, Exceptional Education Specialist and Librarian (Volunteer)